amazingshellyyy/Rummikub/README.md

 resource: https://en.wikipedia.org/wiki/Rummikub

+### MVP Pitch
+A MVP of Rummikub should deal tile automatically, allow user to draw randomly from the pouch by clicking the "+" button, allow user to rearrange tile with both tile on hand and tile in the playground and at the end validate the result.
+The winner will be the one who empty the rack first and the score will be calculated by the points remain on the losers rack.

 ---
 ### Initial Setting
 1.Player can see the slide show for tutorial of the game or click "start" to enter the game.